pdwaggoner/python-to-tidy-R/README.md

 ## Joining Data

-This is the only table that includes SQL given that most of the R/`dplyr` operations were patterns and named after many SQL operations.
+This is the only table that includes SQL given that most of the R/`dplyr` operations were patterned and named after many SQL operations.

 | Join Type       | SQL                                      | Python (Pandas)                         | R (dplyr)                              |
 |-----------------|------------------------------------------|----------------------------------------|----------------------------------------|